c-blake/cligen/README.md

 To suppress API parameters in the CLI, pass `suppress = @[ "apiParam", ... ]`.
 To suppress presence only in the help message use `help = { "apiParam":
 "SUPPRESS" }`.
-Pass `implicitDefault=@["apiParam",...]` to let the CLI wrapper default API parameters to the Nim default for a type.
+Pass `implicitDefault=@["apiParam",...]` to let the CLI wrapper default API parameter values with no explicit initilization to the Nim default for a type.

 ---